zeront4e/git-data-lib/README.md

 public static void main(String[] args) {
     File repoDir = new File("/path/to/local/repo");

-    //Provide optional secrets to encrypt your data-objects with, if they should be protected.
+    //Provide optional secrets to encrypt your data-objects with, if they should be protected (see examples below).
     Map<String, String> credentials = Map.of(
             "secretName1", "secretValue1",
             "secretName2", "secretValue2"
     );

+    String branch = "main";

-    GdlBaseConfiguration baseConfig = new GdlBaseConfiguration(repoDir, credentials);
+    GdlLocalConfiguration configuration = new GdlLocalConfiguration(repoDir, credentials, branch);

-    GdlGitConfiguration gitConfig = new GdlGitConfiguration(baseConfig);
+    GdlGitConfiguration gitConfig = new GdlGitConfiguration(configuration);
 }
 ```

 ### Remote repository configuration

-If you want to push the data to a remote repository you must provide a detailed configuration.
+If you want to push the data to a remote repository you must provide a more detailed configuration.
 You can specify a
 custom branch, the remote URL to the existing repository to clone and sync data to, and an optional push delay,
 before changes are actually pushed to the remote repository.